Mourning Venezuelans parade Chavez's coffin, prepare for vote

 Authorities said the vote would be called within 30 days, as stipulated by the constitution, but did not specify the date.

-The tall, moustachioed Maduro has long been a close ally of Chavez.
+The tall, mustachioed Maduro has long been a close ally of Chavez.
 He pledges to continue his legacy and is unlikely to make major policy changes soon.

 He will now focus on marshalling support from Chavez's diverse coalition, which includes leftist ideologues, business leaders and radical armed groups called "colectivos."